 - Remain calm.
-Emergency lighting will come on. - If you think the power is out just in your area notify Safety and Security (334-6042, or speed dial 222 from your Office/Classroom phone, or via the Mobile App). - Turn off computers and other voltage-sensitive equipment including equipment that is normally kept switched off when not in use (e.g.: fans, heaters).
-Time permitting, save documents prior to shutting down computer. - If the room/area you are in is dark, move cautiously to an emergency exit or illuminated area. - Open the door to hear any face-to-face communications.
+Emergency lighting will come on. - If you think the power is out just in your area notify Safety and Security (334-6042, speed dial 222 from your Office/Classroom phone or via the YC Mobile app). - Turn off computers and other voltage-sensitive equipment including equipment that is normally switched off when not in use (e.g.: fans, heaters).
+Time permitting, save documents prior to shutting down computer. - If the room/area you are in is dark move cautiously to an emergency exit or illuminated area. - Open the door to your office/classroom to hear any face-to-face communications.